-AB 209

-(Pan D) Medi-Cal: managed care: quality, accessibility, and utilization.
-Summary: Would require the State Department of Health Care Services to develop and implement a plan, as specified, to monitor, evaluate, and improve the quality, accessibility, and utilization of health care and dental services provided through Medi-Cal managed care.

-AB 369 (Pan D) Continuity of care.

-Summary: Would require a health care service plan and a health insurer to arrange for the completion of covered services by a nonparticipating provider for a newly covered enrollee and a newly covered insured under an individual health care service plan contract or an individual health insurance policy whose prior coverage was withdrawn from the market between December 1, 2013, and March 31, 2014.
+- AB 209 (Pan D) Medi-Cal: managed care: quality, accessibility, and utilization.
+Summary: Would require the State Department of Health Care Services to develop and implement a plan to monitor, evaluate, and improve the quality, accessibility, and utilization of health care and dental services provided through Medi-Cal managed care. - AB 369 (Pan D) Continuity of care.
+Summary: Would require a health care service plan and a health insurer to arrange for the completion of covered services by a nonparticipating provider for a newly covered enrollee or a newly covered person under an individual health insurance policy whose prior coverage was withdrawn from the market between December 1, 2013, and March 31, 2014.